William H. Webster: Honors and awards

-Personal life
+Personal life and death

-He was married for 34 years to Drusilla Lane until her death in 1984 and the couple had three children: Drusilla L. Busch, William H. Webster Jr. and Katherine H. Roessle.
+Webster was married to Drusilla Lane for 34 years until her death in 1984.
+The couple had three children.

-In 1990, he married Lynda Clugston.
-They reside in Washington, D.C.
-In 2015, William and Lynda Webster were targeted by a man who peddled a lottery scam over phone calls and emails.
-Over multiple phone calls, Keniel Aeon Thomas of Jamaica told the Websters he'd set their house ablaze or have a sniper shoot them in the back of the head if they didn't pay him thousands of dollars, according to prosecutors' filings.
-The Websters used their friendship with people at the FBI to help send the scammer to prison for nearly six years in early 2019.
+In 1990, Webster married Lynda Clugston.
+In 2015, the couple were targeted by a man who peddled a lottery scam over phone calls and emails.
+Over multiple phone calls, Keniel Aeon Thomas of Jamaica told Webster and Clugston that he would "set their house ablaze or have a sniper shoot them in the back of the head" if they did not "pay him thousands of dollars", according to prosecutors' filings.
+The couple used their friendship with people at the FBI to help send the scammer to prison for nearly six years in early 2019.

-Quotes

-On March 3, 2002, the University of California, Santa Barbara, held a debate titled "National Security vs. Personal Liberty".
-The guest speakers were Webster and American Civil Liberties Union President Nadine Strossen.
-During the debate, Webster made the following statement, which has since gained some popularity: "Security is always seen as too much until the day it is not enough."
-He also stated: "Order protects liberty and liberty protects order."
+Webster turned 100 on March 6, 2024.
+He died at a care facility in Warrenton, Virginia, on August 8, 2025, at the age of 101.